ccatprd/ts-demo/README.md

-# Tailscale Operator on EKS: API Server Proxy + Egress Demo
+# Tailscale Operator on EKS: API Server Proxy + Cluster Egress Demo

 This repo stands up an EKS cluster with the Tailscale Kubernetes Operator.
 It demonstrates: